human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 Now that we've introduced the data that creates the graphs, it's time to talk about data types that can phase them in order to produce fully phased diploid assemblies (in the case of human assemblies).

 ## Trio Data
 At the moment the easiest and most effective way to phase human assemblies is with trio information.
-Meaning you sequence a sample, then you also sequence its parents.
+Meaning you sequence a sample, and then you also sequence its parents.
 You then look at which parts of the genome the sample inherited from one parent and not the other.
-This is done with kmer DBs.
-In our case with either Meryl (for Verkko) or YAK (for Hifiasm) so let's take a moment to learn about kmer DBs.
+This is done with kmer databases (DBs).
+In our case, we will use both Meryl (for Verkko) and yak (for hifiasm) so let's take a moment to learn about kmer DBs.

 ### Meryl
 [Meryl](https://github.com/marbl/meryl) is a kmer counter that dates back to Celera.
-It creates kmer databases (DBs) but it is also a toolset that you can use for finding kmers and manipulating kmer count sets.
+It creates kmer DBs, but it is also a toolset that you can use for finding kmers and manipulating kmer count sets.
 Meryl is to kmers what BedTools is to genomic regions.

 Today we want to use Meryl in the context of creating databases from PCR-free Illumina readsets.
 These can be used both during the assembly process and during the post-assembly QC.

 **Some background on assembly phasing with trios**

 Verkko takes as an input what are called hapmer DBs.
 These are constructed from the kmers that a child inherits from one parent and not the other.
-These kmers are useful for phasing assemblies because if an assembler has two very similar sequences it can look for maternal-specific kmers and paternal-specific kmers and use those to determine which haplotype to assign to each sequence.
+These kmers are useful for phasing assemblies because if an assembler has two very similar sequences, it can look for maternal-specific kmers and paternal-specific kmers and use those to determine which haplotype to assign to each sequence.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/meryl_venn.png?raw=true" width="350"/>